-A tight chest when someone raises their voice.
+Tightness in your chest when someone raises their voice.

 Sometimes it's really clear that you have childhood trauma.
 You might have lived through tragedy, abuse or traumas that are undeniable but not all childhood trauma is obvious.
 In fact, childhood trauma includes a whole array of things you might have lived through and deemed "normal" because of the home you grew up in or the coping skills you developed.
 It also doesn't mean you had "bad" parents, sometimes life happens and families go through difficult things that leave us with trauma, even when our parents did their absolute best.